Gus Grissom

-Virgil Ivan "Gus" Grissom (April 3, 1926 – January 27, 1967) was an American engineer and pilot in the United States Air Force, as well as one of the original Mercury Seven selected by the National Aeronautics and Space Administration for Project Mercury, a program to train and launch astronauts into outer space.
+Virgil Ivan "Gus" Grissom (April 3, 1926 – January 27, 1967) was an American astronaut, and one of the original Mercury Seven selected by the National Aeronautics and Space Administration (NASA) for Project Mercury, a program to train and launch astronauts into outer space.
 Grissom went on to be a Project Gemini and Apollo program astronaut for NASA.
 As a member of the NASA Astronaut Corps, Grissom was the second American to fly in space in 1961.
 He was also the second American to fly in space twice, preceded only by Joe Walker with his sub-orbital X-15 flights.

-Grissom was a World War II and Korean War veteran, mechanical engineer, and USAF test pilot.
+Grissom was a World War II and Korean War veteran, mechanical engineer, and United States Air Force test pilot.
 He was a recipient of the Distinguished Flying Cross, the Air Medal with an oak leaf cluster, two NASA Distinguished Service Medals, and, posthumously, the Congressional Space Medal of Honor.

 As commander of AS-204 (Apollo 1), Grissom died with astronauts Ed White and Roger B. Chaffee on January 27, 1967, during a pre-launch test for the Apollo 1 mission at Cape Kennedy, Florida.